Biggest Culture Shock in Canada: Stages, Management Tips

 • Interact with locals and learn manners and etiquette in Canada

-• Culture Shock in Canada is a normal thing, don’t worry.
+• Culture shock in Canada is a normal thing, so don’t worry.

 • Try to personalise your new home with homely feelings.